mpv-player/mpv/DOCS/man/options.rst

         conversion.
 It also discards the top left pixel of each frame for some reason.

-        All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) should hopefully be safe, although they can still cause random decoding issues.
-At the very least, they shouldn't affect the colors of the image.

-        In particular, ``auto-copy`` will only select "safe" modes (although potentially slower than other methods), but there's still no guarantee the chosen hardware decoder will actually work correctly.

-        In general, it's very strongly advised to avoid hardware decoding unless **absolutely** necessary, i.e. if your CPU is insufficient to decode the file in questions.
         If you run into any weird decoding issues, frame glitches or discoloration, and you have ``--hwdec`` turned on, the first thing you should try is disabling it.

 ``--gpu-hwdec-interop=<auto|all|no|name>``
     This option is for troubleshooting hwdec interop issues.
 Since it's a